-- The following categories of taxpayers are exempt from corporate income tax: - Companies granted exemption from tax for a period of time by the Board of Investment under the investment promotion law and the competitive enhancement law - Specified foundations and organisations - Foreign organisations under mutual agreements and diplomatic organisations. - A special purpose vehicle (SPV) for securitisation is granted tax exemption on income derived from a securitisation project approved by the Securities and Exchange Commission (SEC).
-Nevertheless, the operation and allocation of cash inflow for the settlement of debts and expenses must follow the plan approved by the SEC.
-Moreover, no dividends may be paid to the shareholders of an SPV until all remaining assets and benefits have been transferred by the SPV back to the originator of the securitisation project and the SPV ceases to exist
+- Profit sharing received from a fixed income mutual fund by both Thai and non-Thai corporate investors from 20 August 2019 onwards. - Profit sharing derived from an investment in other mutual funds established as juristic persons (excluding property funds) by a Thai company is exempt from tax (100% exemption for a listed company and 50% exemption for a nonlisted company).
+This is provided that the Thai company has held the fund units for three months before and after the distribution of the profit sharing and is applicable for profit sharing received from 20 August 2019 onwards. - Capital gains received by a Thai company and a foreign company carrying on business in Thailand from the sale of fund units in a fixed income mutual fund and received from 20 August 2019 onwards are exempt from tax.
+This is subject to the condition that the cost of the investment and expenses in relation to the exempt income are not claimed as tax deductible expenses. - The following categories of taxpayers are exempt from corporate income tax: - Companies granted exemption from tax for a period of time by the Board of Investment under the investment promotion law and the competitive enhancement law - Specified foundations and organisations - Foreign organisations under mutual agreements and diplomatic organisations. - A special purpose vehicle (SPV) for securitisation is granted tax exemption on income derived from a securitisation project approved by the Securities and Exchange Commission (SEC).
+However, the operation and allocation of cash inflow for the settlement of debts and expenses must follow the plan approved by the SEC.
+Moreover, no dividends may be paid to the shareholders of an SPV until all remaining assets and benefits have been transferred by the SPV back to the originator of the securitisation project and the SPV ceases to exist.